androidzhibinw/gl-examples/readme.md

 # Start OpenGL ES 3 on  Android:

-This repo is used for opengles demo for Android platform.
+This repo is used for OpenGLES demos on  Android platform.
 Each folder is a standalone Android project.
 Each project will demostrade a OpenGL ES program.

 # Environment set up